majkinetor/posher/README.rst

     .\build.ps1 -Machine server-web

-The length of the procedure depends on machine definition - location of the ISO file, whether Windows updates are enabled and so on.
+The length of the procedure depends on the machine definition - location of the ISO file, whether Windows updates are enabled and so on.
 After the build process finishes, the images and log files will be put in the ``output\<mashine_name>`` directory.
-Very detailed log of complete operation is saved in the file ``packer.log``.
+Detailed log of the complete operation is saved in the file ``posher.log``.
 Distribution of the machine should include this file because it provides information about the machine installation and any step of the installation starting from the ISO file can be manually reconstructed using the information within log file and few other files that are also stored in the output folder.

 To build machine only for specific platform use build parameter ``Only``::